BLAST (biotechnology): Development and History

+Algorithm

 While BLAST is faster than any Smith-Waterman implementation for most cases, it cannot "guarantee the optimal alignments of the query and database sequences" as Smith-Waterman algorithm does.
-The optimality of Smith-Waterman "ensured the best performance on accuracy and the most precise results" at the expense of time and computer power.
+The Smith-Waterman algorithm was an extension of a previous optimal method, the Needleman–Wunsch algorithm, which was the first sequence alignment algorithm that was guaranteed to find the best possible alignment.
+However, the time and space requirements of these optimal algorithms far exceed the requirements of BLAST.

 BLAST is more time-efficient than FASTA by searching only for the more significant patterns in the sequences, yet with comparative sensitivity.
 This could be further realized by understanding the algorithm of BLAST introduced below.

 Examples of other questions that researchers use BLAST to answer are: